|Nutrition Facts (per serving)|

-- 1 package rectangular fish cake (oden or omook), sliced into 1" pieces
+- 1 package rectangular fish cake (oden or omook, sliced into 1-inch pieces)

 Soak rice cakes (duk) for about an hour in cold water (see tip at the end if short on time).

 In a pot, mix 3 cups water with kochujang, kochukaru, garlic, sugar, and soy sauce and bring to a boil.

 Add the mushrooms, cabbage, and rice cakes.